 DBT was initially formed to help patients struggling with Borderline Personality Disorder, but has since been adapted to treat other behavioral conditions.
 DBT incorporates the thought modification of CBT, but it adds a particular emphasis on the patient-therapist relationship.
 DBT involves a balance of cognitive management and validation of patient feelings.

 DBT takes extra time to allow the patient to feel that their emotions are valid and real, even if they are unhelpful in the long run.
 DBT is, in part, a process of acceptance that helps patients to accept themselves as valuable individuals with feelings that matter.
 To this end, DBT includes a unique five-skill development plan designed to conduce to patient mindfulness distress tolerance.

 DBT also tends to involve group therapy sessions, which help patients to feel at home in, and as valuable members of, a like-minded community.

 Why Choose SCAC?

-Founded in 2015 by addiction treatment professional Dr. Aaron Browner, SCAC follows a proven treatment philosophy that draws from a decade of psychological research and therapy.
+Founded in 2015 by the industry professional Aaron Brower, SCAC follows a proven treatment philosophy that draws from a decade of psychological research and therapy.
 As a company and treatment center, we primarily value compassion, integrity, and respect.
 Our mission is to provide a stable, loving, and caring environment that will help our clients obtain the goal of long-term recovery.

 Our primary vision is a two-part model of reformation through rescue and transformation.
 Every admission of a client into our care is, by our measure, a “rescue.”
 The hopeless state of body and mind that results from addiction and alcoholism creates victims in need of help, and that is what we provide.